dpeckett/picoceph/README.md

 # picoceph

 Run Ceph and RADDS Gateway (RGW) in a single Docker container.
-Useful for testing S3 client applications.
+Useful for testing S3 applications.

 ## Usage